 These birds looked as if they were holding a prayer revival as they are centered around a house finch inside the container whom I'm told thought se was in a ho tub!
 The birds who visit my garden had been quite the entertainers as evidenced by the number of posts I have re their antics here on Blogger as well as within my tumblr pages.

-Additionally, I have a number of photo-ops of them within my Flickr Galleries as well as on two of my Pinterest Boards; and they have made many appearances on TLLG's Facebook Page.
+Additionally, I have a number of photo-ops of them within two of my Pinterest Boards; and they have made many appearances on TLLG's Facebook Page.
 And, moreover, they have been featured in a couple of my Virtual Stories (movies) that are in my Vimeo Library and if you'd like to view them you may click here as well as here.